Eagllus/html5_notification/README.md

 HTML5 Notification
 ==================

+During a project for [Nedap Healtcare](http://www.nedap-healthcare.com/) I wanted to use the<br />
+Web Notification API.
+So I decided that I would right a jQuery plugin that could be used to<br />
+use the Web Notification.<br />

 HTML5 Notification uses the [W3C Web Notification API](http://www.w3.org/TR/notifications/)<br />
 At the moment FireFox (v22 - beta) and Safari uses the current version of the W3C Notification.<br />
 Chrome still uses an older version on webkitNotification.
 (Still working on this)<br />